-The first question that generally people ask when you tell someone that you are going abroad is “ What is your GRE score?”
-Not just them even many consultancies shortlist universities and suggest them to you based on your GRE score.
-So, is GRE score really that important?
+The first question you are likely to come across when planning to study abroad is, "What is your GRE score?"
+Most consultancies shortlist universities based on your GRE score.
+So, is a GRE score that important?
 Did everyone who got a 330+ GRE score land into their dream universities?
 The answer is a BIG NO. Along with the GRE score, the other requirements equally matter in your application process, one of them being a good GPA.

 Improve your profile holistically by having the following: